OlgaCarvalho/beautiful-jekyll/_posts/2022-06-25-cyberdefenders-cybercorp2-part2.md

 > The malicious code run by the script is a Reverse Shell.
 Identify the IP address and port number of its command center.

-Assuming that the reverse shell was successfull, a network connection is expected to be logged.
+Assuming that the reverse shell was successful, a network connection is expected to be logged.

 Updating the query to: